noobiept-other/blog_example/readme.md

 We add a new model for a category, it has a name and a slug (to be used as the url for a list of all posts from that category).

-On the `Post` model, now we need to add a `categories` field.
+On the `Post` model, we need to add a `categories` field.
 A post can have multiple categories, and each category can be in any number of posts, so what we need is a `ManyToManyField` property.

 We've added as well a `__str__()` method to the models, useful for example when choosing the categories of a new post in the admin page.